TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Introduction

-In this paper, we present \oursystem, the first system that augments time series data stores with efficient and privacy-preserving processing of time series data, while providing cryptographic means to restrict the query scope based on data owners policies.
-Particularly, we introduce a new \textit{encryption-based access control} scheme that is \textit{additively homomorphic}.
-With our encryption, data owners can cryptographically restrict user A to query encrypted data at a defined temporal range and granularity, while simultaneously allowing user B to execute queries at a different granularity of the same data without \textit{(i)}~introducing ciphertext expansion, \textit{(ii)}~introducing any noticeable delays, or \textit{(iii)}~requiring a trusted entity to facilitate this.
-Simultaneously achieving all three has never been realized before.
+\fakeparagraph{\oursystem.} In this paper, we present \oursystem, a system that augments time series databases with efficient encrypted data processing. \oursystem provides cryptographic means to restrict the query scope based on data owners' defined policies.
+With \oursystem, data owners can cryptographically restrict user A to query encrypted data at a defined temporal range and granularity, while simultaneously allowing user B to execute queries on the same data at a different granularity without \textit{(i)}~introducing ciphertext expansion or data redundancy, \textit{(ii)}~introducing any noticeable delays, or \textit{(iii)}~requiring a trusted entity to facilitate this.

-The crux of our Homomorphic Encryption-based Access Control~(\enc) is time-encoded keys that are derived from a novel construction (based on a key-derivation tree and dual key-regression) which allows selective sharing of keys and expressing powerful access policies (i.e., temporal range and granularity).
-With \enc the server can efficiently process aggregation-based statistical queries over encrypted data and access control is cryptographically enforced at the client-side; a client can only decrypt query results over data they are authorized to access, i.e., true end-to-end encryption. \oursystem also supports queries that span multiple streams, e.g., from multiple users.
-Similarly, a principal can only decrypt the query result if she is granted access to all streams involved in the inter-streams processing.

-\fakeparagraph{Contributions.} In summary, our contributions are: \begin{itemize} \item Design and development of \oursystem, the first scalable private time series data store. \oursystem supports a rich set of analytics of relevance to time series data: statistical analysis (e.g., sum, mean, variance, min/max, frequency count), data compaction (e.g., archiving at lower resolutions), and range queries over large volumes of encrypted time series data.

-\item A novel encryption-based access control scheme for stream data that is additively homomorphic.
-It is the first homomorphic scheme that cryptographically enforces access to desired data granularities.